S-Team-IT/inventory-manager-svelte/README.md

 ### Missing Implementation/Improvements

-- Account creation is very simple and there is no admin interface.
+- Account creation is very simple, and there is no admin interface.
 If a new Admin account needs to be added, it has to be done by inserting directly into the database or by manually editing the role of a user.
 Email confirmation was planned, but never done.
 Instead, new accounts are created with `12345678`.
 The password can be changed once the user signs in.
 - Password input validation lacks regex.
-- There is no inactivity timeout implemented for sessions and expired sessions aren't deleted.
+- There is no inactivity timeout implemented for sessions, and expired sessions aren't deleted.
 - `itemAccordion` and `transactionAccordion` components share similar code and could be refactored.
 - Minimal Postgres.js syntax is used in queries.
 - `photoPreview` has not been updated after a rewrite of `/item/new`.